Microsoft Surface Pro — What Goes Wrong

 Value Concern

 Consumers across markets express that Surface Pro devices, once essential accessories are added, are expensive compared to alternatives.
 CNET, PCMag, PCWorld, and Mashable all note the value proposition concern.
-In the Chinese market, the IT之家 review confirmed that the Surface Pro 12-inch starts at ¥6,888 — and the Surface Laptop 13-inch at ¥7,888 — without keyboard, pen, or charger included.
+In several international markets, the Surface Pro 12-inch starts around $950 — and the Surface Laptop 13-inch at ~$1,090 — without keyboard, pen, or charger included.

-The sspai reviewer flagged Microsoft's捆绑销售策略: "large RAM is always捆绑 with large SSD" — meaning customers who need 32GB of RAM must also pay for 1TB+ of storage they may not need.
-The phrase "想用得舒服?得加钱" (Want to use it comfortably?
-Pay more) appears in the context of needing to buy the detachable Flex Keyboard for lap use.
+An international tech reviewer flagged Microsoft's bundling strategy: "large RAM is always bundled with large SSD" — meaning customers who need 32GB of RAM must also pay for 1TB+ of storage they may not need.
+The need to purchase the detachable Flex Keyboard separately for comfortable lap use reinforces the sense that a functional experience requires continuous追加 spend.

 On Quora, a top-voted answer to "What is the biggest problem with the Microsoft Surface Pro?" cited price-to-value ratio as the primary concern.
 Recent component price hikes have further exacerbated these concerns according to PCWorld.

-CNET PCMag PCWorld IT之家 sspai (少数派) Reddit Quora Sources: CNET · PCMag · PCWorld · IT之家 Pricing · sspai Sales Strategy
+CNET PCMag PCWorld Tech Media (CN) Tech Media (Int'l) Reddit Quora Sources: CNET · PCMag · PCWorld · Tech media Pricing · Tech media Sales Strategy

 8